mssfoobar/docs/docs/source_management/verified_commits.md

  git config commit.gpgsign true
 ```

-You can add the `--global` flag to modify the settings globally (for any repo in your machine)
+You can add the `--global` flag to modify the settings globally (for any/all repositories in your machine).
+Repository settings will supersede global settings.

 ```bash
  git config --global user.email "<commit email>"